0n3Appl3/tetris/README.md

 These features may be added later.
 * Restart the game after the game over screen
 * Hold tetromino pieces
-* Improve the tetromino randomisation system
+* Allow tetromino shuffling before locking in place

 ### Credits
 Hotel California - 8-bit Version by 8 Bit Universe